ZanderShah/CCC/README.md

 #Contest-Problems
-Solutions that I've written for problems from various contests such as Codeforces and Google Code Jam.
+Solutions that I've written for various contests such as CCC, IOI, ACM, and Codeforces.